xbeat/Machine-Learning/README.md

 Introduction to Deep Residual Learning

 Deep Residual Learning is a revolutionary approach in image recognition that addresses the problem of vanishing gradients in deep neural networks.
 It introduces the concept of "skip connections" or "shortcut connections" that allow the network to learn residual functions with reference to the layer inputs, rather than learning unreferenced functions.

+## 5 Reasons for Feature Selection in Machine Learning

+Dimensionality Reduction and Computational Efficiency

+Feature selection significantly reduces computational complexity and training time by eliminating irrelevant or redundant features.
+This process becomes crucial when dealing with high-dimensional datasets where the curse of dimensionality can severely impact model performance and resource utilization.

 ## Reducing Multicollinearity in Regression with Python